His2Trans: A Knowledge-Guided Agentic Framework for Project-Level C-to-Rust Migration: Experimental Setup

+All reported results are computed from Rust artifacts generated by the evaluated method.
+We do not manually edit translated implementations before measurement.
+The evaluation harness compiles the generated crate, runs the corresponding tests reused from the original project or its self-contained evaluation harness, and computes compilation, test-pass, and unsafe metrics from the resulting artifact.

+Average results are computed at the project level.
+For each dataset and method, we first compute a percentage for each project and then average those percentages over the fixed project set.
+This limits the influence of projects with larger test suites or function counts.

-Experiments were conducted on Ubuntu 22.04 with dual Intel Xeon Gold 6430 CPUs, 503 GiB RAM, and four NVIDIA RTX 5880 Ada GPUs.
-We used Clang 14.0.0, Rust 1.94.0-nightly, and Python 3.13.5.
-For LLMs, we employed \texttt{Qwen2.5-Coder-32B} for offline knowledge extraction and \texttt{DeepSeek-V3.2}/\texttt{Claude-Opus-4.5} for translation and repair, with temperature 0.0, top-$p$ 1.0, top-$k$ -1, repetition penalty 1.0, and a maximum request length of 8,192 tokens.
-We enforced a strict \textbf{zero-human-intervention} policy: all translation results and repair iterations were produced by the framework without manual post-editing or cherry-picking.
+Experiments were run on Ubuntu 22.04 with dual Intel Xeon Gold 6430 CPUs, 503 GiB RAM, and four NVIDIA RTX 5880 Ada GPUs.
+The toolchain used Clang 14.0.0, Rust 1.94.0-nightly, and Python 3.13.5.
+The offline knowledge extraction stage used \texttt{Qwen2.5-Coder-32B}; the main His2Trans translation and refinement runs used the \texttt{DeepSeek V4 Pro} model archived in the final experiment results.

-Following the Knowledge Base Construction process in Section~\ref{sec:kb_construction}, our offline KB mining prioritized the \textit{Co-evolution Case} regime to leverage OpenHarmony's rich migration history.
-We targeted all 21 sub-repositories containing Rust implementations and identified 229,127 commits where C modules were refactored into Rust.
-The resulting knowledge base contains 81,850 API-Level rules and 19,685 Fragment-Level rules, for a total of 101,535 items.
-Although mined from a domain-specific codebase, it still captures reusable C-to-Rust correspondences such as standard-library mappings and algorithmic idioms, which motivates its use in RQ2.